Trevor Stone — resume @ trevorstone.org

 geographic, historic, and scientific facts entertains coworkers during

-bicycling, and playing games.
+camping, bicycling, and playing games.